-In view of the executive officers' potential to influence corporate performance, the Committee (or, in regard to Mr. Dell, the Board of Directors) takes into account personal performance in determining executive officers' bonus amounts, assigning each executive officer an individual modifier from zero to 150% following the end of each fiscal year.
+In view of the executive officers' potential to influence corporate performance, the Committee (or, in regard to Mr. Dell, the Board of Directors) takes into account personal performance in determining executive officers' bonus amounts, assigning each executive officer an individual modifier from 0% to 150% following the end of each fiscal year.

 In determining individual performance modifiers, the Committee may consider such factors as achievement of financial targets for the business, cost management, strategic and transformational objectives relating to the executive officer's business unit or function, and ethics and compliance.
+The Committee also may consider additional factors based on environmental, social and governance, or ESG, efforts as relevant to their business unit or function, and progress made in achieving the Company's publicly-announced 2030 social impact goals, which include advancing sustainability and cultivating a diverse and inclusive workforce.
 The Committee does not place specific weightings on any such objective, but assigns each individual executive officer an individual performance modifier based on a holistic and subjective assessment of the officer's performance.

-IBP Payouts for Fiscal 2020
+IBP Payouts for Fiscal 2021

-Following the end of Fiscal 2020, the Board of Directors approved Mr. Dell's bonus amount and the Committee approved the bonus amounts of the other named executive officers.
+Following the end of Fiscal 2021, the Board of Directors approved Mr. Dell's bonus amount and the Committee approved the bonus amounts of the other named executive officers.
 The individual and corporate performance modifiers for the named executive officers are shown below along with the corresponding bonus payment amounts:

-Name Target IBP (\$) Individual Modifier (%) Corporate Modifier (%) Bonus Payment (\$)

-Michael S. Dell 1,900,000 100 126 2,394,000

-Thomas W. Sweet 732,692 125 126 1,153,990

-Jeffrey W. Clarke 860,391 125 126 1,355,115
+Name Target IBP (\$) Corporate Modifier (%) Individual Modifier (%) Bonus Payment (\$) Michael S. Dell 511,538(1) 130 100 665,000 Thomas W. Sweet 750,000 130 130 1,267,500 Jeffrey W. Clarke 881,160 130 130 1,489,160 Richard J. Rothberg 627,500 130 130 1,060,475 William F. Scannell 750,000 130 110 1,072,500

-Howard D. Elias 807,692 110 126 1,119,462

-William F. Scannell 732,692 95 126 877,033